-6. The quantity of controlled ozone depleting substances and HFCs that can be imported into Australia is limited through the Montreal Protocol.
+- 6. The quantity of controlled ozone depleting substances and HFCs that can be imported into Australia is limited through the Montreal Protocol.
 These limits and the quota system are also outlined in the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989.
-There is no import limit on other synthetic greenhouse gases.

-I. Information on licences is published in customs notices, trade journals, on the Australian Government Department of the Environment and Energy website and in an Australian database for business.
-The Department of the Environment and Energy deals directly with holders of existing licences and new applicants.
+There is no import limit on other synthetic greenhouse gases. - I. Information on licences is published in customs notices, trade journals, on the Australian Government Department of Agriculture, Water and the Environment website and in an Australian database for business.
+The Department of Agriculture, Water and the Environment deals directly with holders of existing licences and new applicants.
 There are no quotas on amounts to be imported from specific countries, but imports and exports of ozone depleting substances, and HFCs when the Montreal Protocol trade provisions commence in 2033, must be from countries that are Parties to the Montreal Protocol and its relevant amendments.
-The legislation does not provide for any exception or derogation from licensing requirements.

-II.
-Controlled substances, used substances and pre-charged equipment licences are issued for two years.
+The legislation does not provide for any exception or derogation from licensing requirements. - II.
+Licences for import of controlled substances, used substances and pre-charged equipment are issued for two years.
 Fixed end dates apply to controlled substances and used substances licences, while pre-charged equipment licences are valid for two years from the date of issue.
 Most controlled substance licences for an ozone depleting substance and HFCs specify the amount permitted to be imported or manufactured during the licence period.
 Essential use licences are issued annually.
 Each licence specifies the maximum amount and type of substance to be imported for the entire duration of the licence.